golovpeter/timetable_bot/README.md

 # Timetable bot
 Telegram school timetable bot.

-# How to add timetable.
+# How to add timetable
 Timetables are stored in a folder ```school_classes```.
 If you want to change timetable, change corresponding file in this directory.

-# Deployment.
+# Deployment

 You can deploy this bot in Heroku or in the other cloud platforms.